localtracker/pyrobe/README.md

 Log successfully written.
 Clean exit!
 ```
+#### Reading statictics

 At the end of your scan, you will be presented with data that can increase your chances of success and help determine potential target devices and networks.
+The data can used for MITM attacks and passive surviellance.
+The closest device shown can also be your own device so be sure to turn off wifi on your own devices if particularly looking to find devices closeby.

 ## The ideology behind this.

-It the end, you can identify multiple targets and networks and carry out passive surveillance on the victims.
-There are endless ways to play with the data collected and get your basic recon in place.
+It the end, you can identify multiple targets and networks and use the data for reconnaissance purposes.
+There are endless ways to play with the data collected and open opportunities, if you know how.

 You can capture more probe requests by:

 	1. Run pyrobe.py
 	2. Open a channel hopping deauth utility like "wifijammer.py" and let it rip.
-	3. Tons more probe requests!
+	3. A ton of probes!

 By studying these probe requests and/or querying them against **wigle.net** for known SSID locations, you can create a character/target profile that can help determine the next step.
 Again, this is just one of the things that you can do.